 Thirdly, use good quality adhesives and grouts that suit the application.
 This goes without saying for example first floor or above it is usually wise to use a flexible two part adhesive and grout to prevent movement cracking.

 Fourth – choose tiles wisely.
 Think about colour coordination with walls floors, borders, recesses and don’t forget grout colours – these can be blended in with the tile colours or used to highlight tiles with more stand out colours.
 Think about how dirt will show up on the floor and how non-slip the floor tiles will be when wet (there is always a compromise between non-slip and ease of cleaning).

 Generally use porcelain on floors as it is harder than normal ceramic (sometimes thicker ceramics are still suitable for floors – ask the manufacturer).
-In general larger format tiles make a room look bigger but there is a compromise as some of the really large tiles around a meter or more can be very hard for the installer to handle and cut.
+In general larger format tiles make a room look bigger but there is a compromise as some of the really large tiles around a meter or more can be very hard for the installer to handle and cut

-And finally, discuss the tiling pattern with your installer to make sure that borders are at the right height and that tile centers will line up with the appropriate fixtures and fittings.
+And finally, discuss the tiling pattern with your installer to make sure that borders are at the right height and that tile centres will line up with the appropriate fixtures and fittings.
 Patterns are generally quite nice to use but don’t over do it – if you use a more complicated pattern on the floor or the wall then use a simpler pattern on the alternate surface.
 When creating tiled shower bases, mosaics can avoid the many cuts otherwise required in large format tiles.

-Ultimately tiling a bathroom well makes it look bigger, cleaner, more beautiful and adds value to the room!!
+Ultimately tiling a bathroom well makes it look bigger, cleaner, more beautiful and adds value to the room!